 - Read our Closing your business page for more detailed information on how to close your business.

-- Head to our Bankruptcy page to learn more about what to do if your partnership or company needs to close due to insolvency.
+- Head to our Bankruptcy page to learn more about what to do if your partnership needs to close due to insolvency.

 - Tell the Australian Taxation Office if you are changing, selling or closing your business.